celestiaorg/docs/developers/blobstream.md

 Blobstream relays commitments to Celestia's data root to an onchain light client on Ethereum, for integration by developers into L2 contracts.
 This enables Ethereum developers to build high-throughput L2s using Celestia's optimised DA layer, the first with Data Availability Sampling (DAS).
+Any ecosystem can deploy a Blobstream light client onchain to allow L2s and L3s to access DA from Celestia.

 An implementation of Blobstream, by [Succinct](https://docs.succinct.xyz/), called [Blobstream X](https://github.com/succinctlabs/blobstreamx), is out